ACADEMIC WORK

 LOOKING BACK AND MOVING FORWARD

-Fairly recently, I was recognized for my academic, professional, and extracurricular work by Peace Catalyst International with the inaugural Rick Love Young Innovators in Peacebuilding Award.
+I was recognized by Peace Catalyst International for my academic, professional, and extracurricular work with the inaugural Rick Love Young Innovators in Peacebuilding Award in 2022.
 I have since been recognized with other awards and honors as well, including election to Phi Beta Kappa.
-Ultimately, I graduated from Mercer University summa cum laude and with University Honors.
+I graduated from Mercer University summa cum laude and with University Honors in 2023, and graduated from Harvard Divinity School earlier this year, having been awarded the Dean's Fellowship for the duration of my time at the institution.

-I hope to better understand the religious dimensions of conflict through my scholarship.
-Doing so will prepare me to serve as a more effective peacebuilder in the future, equipping me to challenge the misuse of religion by actors who seek to provoke violence and hatred for political gain.
+Ultimately, I hope to better understand the religious dimensions of conflict through my work.
+Doing so will prepare me to serve as a more effective peacebuilder and policymaker in the future, equipping me to challenge the misuse of religion by actors who seek to provoke violence and hatred for political gain.